RSGBelgium/rsgbelgium.github.io/content/news/challenge_track3.md

 ## **4\.
 Data Description**

 Participants will receive a **curated set** of scientific publications in PDF format, each focusing on oligogenic diseases.
 These documents include research articles, case reports, and reviews describing gene–variant–disease relationships.
+You can find the link to the dataset [here](https://drive.google.com/drive/folders/1shlXG6q1t19UlUQp1Si79d_fMt9W3REh?usp=sharing).

 ### **1\.
 Input Data**